Chase1242/WightwaterPort/NPCs/High Mage Radelia Qinqen.md

 After weeks of perilous travel, they found the source: a tear between the **Material Plane** and the **Elemental Planes**, guarded by a massive **Earth elemental**, more ancient than time.
 Elementals poured from the breach, making settlement impossible.

 But the adventurers were not alone.
-In secret, the archdevil **Titivilus** had already taken an interest in Radelia.
+In secret, the archdevil **Asmodeus** had already taken an interest in Radelia.
 Sensing her brilliance and her boundless hunger for understanding, he began whispering to her in meditation.
 His voice was never heard, only felt — the shiver of an idea that felt like her own.

-It was **Titivilus** who destabilized the Elemental Planes and **timed the flood** to reach its peak as the party arrived.
+It was **Asmodeus** who destabilized the Elemental Planes and **timed the flood** to reach its peak as the party arrived.
 As they prepared to seal the breach, the rift erupted.
 The Earth elemental fell, and **Sagillus was mortally wounded**.
 Planar magic screamed as the tear tried to collapse inward, threatening to take the Material with it.

 > _“Say the words…”_